 Lock code (also known as security code)-This code (5 digits) can be used to lock the device to avoid unauthorized use.
 The factory setting for the lock code is 12345.
 To avoid unauthorized use of your device, change the lock code.
 Keep the new code secret and in a safe place separate from your device.
-If you forget the code, contact your service provider.
+If you forget the code, contact your service provider or Nokia Care Center.